 Abraham Hicks explains that when you feel good, the decision is kinda irrelevant.
 Because when you feel good, you attract good.
 (Law of Attraction)

-Maybe we gotta try to flow, without thinking too much.
+Maybe we should try to flow, without thinking too much.

 A river flows without questioning too.(Taoism)